-The study of co-evolving residues in proteins has been a problem of key interest due to its wide utility.
-Much of the early work focused on detecting such pairs in order to predict contacts in a protein in the absence of a solved structure [1, 13] and to perform fold recognition.
-The pioneering work of [17] used an approach to determine probabilistic dependencies they call SCA and observed that analyzing such patterns could provide insights into the allosteric behavior of the proteins and be used to design new sequences[22].
-Others have since developed similar methods [10, 11].
+The study of co-evolving residues in proteins has been a problem of much interest due to its wide utility.
+Much of the early work focused on detecting such pairs in order to predict contacts in a protein in the absence of a solved structure [2, 17] and to perform fold recognition.
+The pioneering work of [22] used an approach to determine probabilistic dependencies they call SCA and observed that analyzing such patterns could provide insights into the allosteric behavior of the proteins and be used to design new sequences [28].
+Others have since developed similar methods [11, 13, 14].
 By focusing on co-variation or probabilistic dependencies between residues, such methods conflate direct and indirect influences and can lead to incorrect estimates.
-In contrast, [24] developed an algorithm that determine conditional independencies to learn a Markov Random Field over sequences.
+In contrast, [30] developed an algorithm that determine conditional independencies to learn a Markov Random Field over sequences.
 Their constraint-based algorithm proceeds by determining conditional independencies and adding edges in a greedy fashion.
 However, the algorithm can provide no guarantees on the correctness of the networks it learns.
-They then extended this approach to incorporate interaction data to learn models over pairs of interacting proteins [25] and also develop a sampling algorithm for protein design using such models[26].
-More recently, [30] use a similar approach to determine residue contacts at a protein-protein interface.
+They then extended this approach to incorporate interaction data to learn models over pairs of interacting proteins [31] and also develop a sampling algorithm for protein design using such models [32].
+More recently, [38] use a similar approach to determine residue contacts at a protein-protein interface.
 Their method uses a gradient descent approach using Loopy Belief Propagation to approximate likelihoods.
 Also, their algorithm does not regularize the model and can therefore be prone to over-fitting.
 In contrast, we use a Pseudo-Likelihood as our objective function thereby avoiding problems of convergence that Loopy BP based methods can face and regularize the model using block regularization to prevent over-fitting.

-Block regularization is most similar in spirit to the group Lasso [31] and the multi-task Lasso [2].
-Lasso [27] is the problem of finding a linear predictor, by minimizing the squared loss of the predictor with an L_1 penalty.
+Block regularization is most similar in spirit to the group Lasso [40] and the multi-task Lasso [3].
+Lasso [34] is the problem of finding a linear predictor, by minimizing the squared loss of the predictor with an L_1 penalty.
 It is well known that the shrinkage properties of the L_1 penalty lead to sparse predictors.
-The group Lasso extends this idea by grouping the weights of some features of the predictor using an L_2 norm, [31] show that this leads to sparse selection of groups.
+The group Lasso extends this idea by grouping the weights of some features of the predictor using an L_2 norm, [40] show that this leads to sparse selection of groups.
 The multi-task Lasso solves the problem of multiple separate (but similar) regression problems by grouping the weight of a single feature across the multiple tasks.
 Intuitively, we solve a problem similar to a group Lasso, replacing the squared loss with an approximation to the negative log-likelihood, where we group all the feature weights of an edge in an undirected graphical model.
 Thus, sparse selection of groups gives our graphs the property of structural sparsity.

-[16] consider learning with only an L_1 penalty (and not a block- L_1 penalty), biasing the model to include fewer features, but not directly biasing the model towards sparse structures.
+[21] introduced structure learning in MRFs with a pure L_1 penalty, i.e. q = 1, but do not go further to explore the cases when $q = \{2, \infty\}$.
 They also use a different approximation to the likelihood term, using Loopy Belief Propagation.
-[20] apply block-regularized structure learning to the problem of detecting abnormalities in heart motion.
+[25] apply block-regularized structure learning to the problem of detecting abnormalities in heart motion.
 Particularly they develop an efficient algorithm for tractably solving the convex structure learning problem, based on projected gradients.
 We use their algorithm in this paper.